OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: Matrix-vector description of the I/O relation

+\underline{{Remark:}} {The Zak-OTFS I/O relation is valid, whether the crystallization condition is satisfied or not.
+This is because, the channel action (i.e. twisted convolution in the DD domain) is independent of whether the delay and Doppler period parameters of Zak-OTFS modulation are greater than the respective channel spreads.
+This is explained in Part I \cite{PartIpaper}, but it may not be clear from a subsequent paper \cite{Bondre2022} which only considers the I/O relation given by twisted convolution for under-spread channels. }

+Both sequences $x_{_{\mbox{ {dd}}}}[k ,l]$ and $y_{_{\mbox{ {dd}}}}[k ,l]$ {are quasi-periodic irrespective of whether the crystallization condition is satisfied or not.}\footnote{ {{This is because quasi-periodicity is an intrinsic property of the Zak transform (i.e., the Zak transform of an TD signal is quasi-periodic) which is independent of the channel.}}}

-Here ${\mathcal Z}_t(\cdot)$ denotes the time-Zak transform (see Part I).
-Both sequences $x_{_{\mbox{ {dd}}}}[k ,l]$ and $y_{_{\mbox{ {dd}}}}[k ,l]$ are quasi-periodic.
-Hence, can be be reconstructed from samples within the fundamental period ($0 \leq k < M, 0 \leq l < N$).
-Fig.~\ref{fig4paper2} illustrates how to reconstruct the local response to a DD domain pilot supported over the union of regions I, II, III and IV, from the received samples supported over the union of regions I', II', III and IV' within the fundamental period.
+Hence, both sequences can always be reconstructed from samples within the fundamental period ($0 \leq k < M, 0 \leq l < N$), {irrespective of whether we operate in the crystalline regime or not.} Fig.~\ref{fig4paper2} illustrates how to reconstruct the local response to a DD domain pilot supported over the union of regions I, II, III and IV, from the received samples supported over the union of regions I', II', III and IV' within the fundamental period.